Early results from GLASS-JWST. XIII. A faint, distant, and cold brown dwarf: Acknowledgments

 \section{Acknowledgments}

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program JWST-ERS-1324.
 We acknowledge financial support from NASA through grant JWST-ERS-1324.
-KG and TN acknowledges support from Australian Research Council Laureate Fellowship FL180100060.
+K.G. and T.N. acknowledge support from Australian Research Council Laureate Fellowship FL180100060.
 We acknowledge financial support through grants PRIN-MIUR 2017WSCC32, PRIN-MIUR 2020SKSTHZ and INAF-Mainstreams 1.05.01.86.20.
-MB acknowledges support by the Slovenian national research agency ARRS through grant N1-0238.
+M.B. acknowledges support by the Slovenian national research agency ARRS through grant N1-0238.

 \facilities{ {\it JWST} (NIRCam imaging)} \software{{\em gsf} \citep{morishita2019}, SPLAT \citep{2017ASInC..14....7B}, ds9 \citep{2000ascl.soft03002S}, {\bf R} \citep{rcore}}